vbauchart/kata-idempotence-infra/README.md

 Prerequisites:

-- Install Bash or similar
+- Install Bash or similar (you can use Cygwin Bash provided with GIT)
 - Install BATS from https://github.com/bats-core/bats-core/

 ### Let's introduce idempotence gently on your console